Strangehill/names/index.md

 - Zoe - life, Greek
 - Aketzali - Beautiful and clear water, Nahuatl
 - Ameyatzin - The fountain of love, Nahuatl
+- Beatrice - A meaning bringer of joy - Dante's guide through Paradise in the "Divine Comedy"